When people are naming their business, one thing that they often want their name to contain is thematic resonance.

 They’re looking for something with punch, something that viscerally impacts the target customer and kinda drips with meaning.
 (Everything I say here is just as applicable to taglines as it is to business names, by the way.)

-This seems particularly true when you’re trying to appeal to a certain political or religious demographic.
+This seems particularly true when we’re trying to appeal to a certain political or religious demographic.
 We want those in the know to, well, know.
 You know?

 So today, I want to play a bit of an example game.